FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Related Works

-Maintaining up-to-date knowledge in large language models remains a critical challenge due to the prohibitive costs associated with full retraining~\cite{chang2024largelanguagemodelsacquire}.
+\textbf{LLM Knowledge Editing.} Maintaining up-to-date knowledge in LLMs remains a critical challenge due to the prohibitive costs associated with full retraining~\citep{NEURIPS2024_6fdf57c7}.
 In response, model editing techniques have emerged as an efficient paradigm for targeted knowledge updates and can be broadly classified into three categories: memory-based methods, meta-learning frameworks, and locate-then-edit strategies.

-Memory-based approaches augment LLMs with external memory components that dynamically store and retrieve updated information.
-A prominent example is SERAC~\cite{mitchell2022memorybasedmodeleditingscale}, which incorporates dedicated memory cells to facilitate knowledge updates while preserving the original model parameters.
-In contrast, meta-learning frameworks leverage hyper-networks to predict weight modifications.
-Notable methods in this category include KE~\cite{de-cao-etal-2021-editing} and MEND~\cite{mitchell2022fastmodeleditingscale}, both of which learn parameter update distributions through gradient-based meta-objectives.
-Recent advances have concentrated on the locate-then-edit paradigm, inspired by the observation that feed-forward network (FFN) layers function as associative key-value memories~\cite{geva-etal-2021-transformer}.
-Techniques such as ROME~\cite{meng2022locating} and MEMIT~\cite{meng2023memit} employ causal tracing to identify knowledge-relevant parameters and update them via least-squares optimization.
-Furthermore, NSE~\cite{jiang2024neuronlevelsequentialeditinglarge} mitigates catastrophic forgetting by modifying only a subset of neuron parameters, and AlphaEdit~\cite{fang2025alphaeditnullspaceconstrainedknowledge} extends this approach with a null-space projection strategy to support lifelong editing.
-Our work builds on and advances these locate-then-edit methodologies, transforming techniques originally designed for factual updating into a framework for ownership verification, and establishing a new paradigm for effective, unobtrusive, and robust fingerprinting for LLMs.\looseness=-1
+Memory-based approaches like SERAC~\citep{pmlr-v162-mitchell22a} augment LLMs with external memory components that dynamically store and retrieve updated information.
+In contrast, meta-learning frameworks such as KE~\citep{de-cao-etal-2021-editing} and MEND~\citep{mitchell2022fast} leverage hyper-networks to predict weight modifications.
+Recent advances have concentrated on the locate-then-edit paradigm, inspired by the observation that feed-forward network (FFN) layers function as associative key-value memories~\citep{geva-etal-2021-transformer}.
+Techniques such as ROME~\citep{meng2022locating} and MEMIT~\citep{meng2023massediting} employ causal tracing to identify knowledge-relevant parameters and update them via least-squares optimization.
+Furthermore, AlphaEdit~\citep{ICLR2025_29c8c615} extends this approach with a null-space projection strategy to support lifelong editing.
+Our work builds on and advances these locate-then-edit methodologies, transforming techniques originally designed for factual updating into a framework for ownership verification, and establishing a new paradigm for effective, unobtrusive, and robust fingerprinting for LLMs.